ThalesGroup/cva6-softcore-contest/README.md

 Loading section device_states, size 0x4 lma 0x8000b820
 Loading section k_mutex_area, size 0x14 lma 0x8000b824
 Start address 0x80000000, load size 36622
-Transfer rate: 65 KB/sec, 2817 bytes/write.
+Transfer rate: 63 KB/sec, 2817 bytes/write.
 ```

-At last you can run the RIPE application with command `c`:
+You can then run the RIPE application with command `c`:
 ```
 (gdb) c
 Continuing.
-(gdb)
 ```

 On the host hyperterminal you should see: